In the state of Maryland, the laws on crimes of assault and battery are arranged under two statutory crimes

 - Attempting to commit battery

-Second-degree assault is considered a general intent crime.
+Second-degree act of physical violence is considered a general intent crime.
 This means that the court will only need proof that the defendant intended to commit battery in a situation where it was uneasy (self defense is justified).
-Under the law in the state of Maryland, Second Degree assault is a penitentiary misdemeanor (crime for which a person may be sentenced to more than one year in jail.
+Under the law in the state of Maryland, Second Degree act of physical violence is a penitentiary misdemeanor (crime for which a person may be sentenced to more than one year in jail.

-A person found guilty of second-degree assault faces a penalty of up to 10 years in prison and/or a fine up to $2500.
+A person found guilty of second-degree act of physical violence faces a penalty of up to 10 years in prison and/or a fine up to $2500.

 - Attempting to commit battery